p5hema2/Sencha-PullRefresh-RefreshFn/README.md

     });
 ```

-- create a List like this (its the sencha touch 2.1.1 way)
+- create a List like this (it's the sencha touch 2.1.1 way)

 ```javascript
 Ext.create('Ext.dataview.List', {